Hovup-FO/TKM_Demos/README.md

 # TKM_Demos
-Show how we can build AI Functionalities with Groq and Chainlit
+Show how we can build AI Functionalities with Groq and Chainlit, also using Replit as our cloud infrastructure.
+You should get your Groq API Key and run the following command:

+\chainlit run app.py``.